 2.34 General information taken from standard texts or articles (source acknowledged and subject to copyright law) may be disseminated via the internet, either by way of a distance-learning CPD project for veterinary surgeons, or for the general public who are seeking information about a particular condition, treatment or medication.

-In our live webinars earlier this year, we explained the new guidance and tried to answer as many of your questions as time allowed.
+In our live webinars last summer, we explained the new guidance and tried to answer as many of your questions as time allowed.

 Our Advice team and Standards Committee have produced a range of practice-based scenarios to help explain how the new guidance should be followed in various circumstances, and in relation to different species.